 Gardening Advice Column

-Created by Jim Davis, Garfield is about the famous fat cat and his hilarious daily adventures with his "pal" Odie and others.
+Created by Jim Davis, Enjoy the world's most famous fat cat and his hilarious daily adventures with his "pal" Odie and others.

 Created by Jerry Scott and Jim Borgman, Zits is about the life of Jeremy Duncan, a 15-year-old aspiring rock musician, riddled with boredom and parents who don't understand anything.